lekha2000/Stramark_Training/Basics JQuery/Food Ordering App/README.md

     3. Message will de displayed saying "The Delivery will be ready in 30 Min.
 U can come to our location by 21:4 today".
     4. "The Delivery will be ready in 30 Min.
 U can come to our location by 21:4 today"
     5. And it will ask for the user to allow his/her Location so that our application get the order ready by time.

+## About US
+    On clicking About us Button it will describe about our Application and the hotel current location. so that user can come and collect their food which is ready .